mist64/cbmbus_doc/3 Commodore DOS.md

 --->

-[^1] This is a limitation of the layer 2 protocol: It is impossible to send a 0-byte stream of bytes.
+[^1]: This is a limitation of the layer 2 protocol: It is impossible to send a 0-byte stream of bytes.

+[^2]: Most devices only have a single drive, so in practice, drive numbers are rarely specified.

+[^3]: All single-drive Commodore devices except the 1571 (revision 5 ROM only), 1541-C, 1541-II and 1581 have a [bug](https://groups.google.com/forum/#!topic/comp.sys.cbm/TKKl8a-3EPA) that can currupt the filesystem when using the overwrite feature.